studybuffalo/django-helcim/docs/settings.rst

 **Default (boolean):** ``False``

-If set to ``True``, all references to the cardholder name, credit card number, credit card expiry, credit card type, and Helcim Commerce token will be redacted. **This setting overrides any of the individual settings below.**
+If set to ``True``, all references to sensitive cardholder information will be redacted. **This setting applies to and overrides any of the individual settings below.**

 ``HELCIM_REDACT_CC_NAME``
 =========================